bubus128/TrainTicketMachine/README.md

 # TrainTicketMachine

 ## Description
-Station to the Train	Ticket	Machine task
+Solution to the Train	Ticket	Machine task

 ## How to use
 1. Clone